DS-rajesh/Clear_Invoice/README.md

-# Invoicely - Invoice Management System
+# Clear Invoice - Invoice Management System

 A comprehensive Django-based invoice management system  for creating, sending, and managing invoices with client management, payment tracking, and a modern dashboard.